 Collaborative countywide infrastructure modernization efforts are long-term, expensive investments, but they are mission critical.
-BOT has adopted a Cloud-smart strategy, meaning that we consider remotely hosted Cloud solutions first when developing a new procurement plan for a particular system.
-As part of modernization, we are also migrating our countywide legacy phone system to VOIP.
+BOT has adopted a cloud-smart strategy, meaning that we consider remotely hosted cloud solutions first when developing a new procurement plan for a particular system.
 For systems from all the offices, agencies and departments across Cook County that will remain on premise for the foreseeable future, BOT is focused on modernizing and consolidating the hosting environment to improve performance and efficiency.
-To enable this goal, BOT has published an RFP for the IT infrastructure consolidation to consolidate and migrate to either Colocation data centers or Cloud.
+To enable this goal, BOT has published an RFP for the IT infrastructure consolidation to consolidate and migrate to either co-location data centers or cloud.